ixjf/MSIRGB/README.md

  Other MSI motherboards may be supported.
 See the next section for more.

 # Confirmed or reported working motherboards
- - MSI B450I GAMING PLUS AC (mine's, so I always know it works)
+ - MSI B450I GAMING PLUS AC (mine, so I always know it works)

  **Certain motherboards are not supported by MSI Mystic Light and so are not on the list above but some of these have been reported to be working with MSIRGB.
 They are the following:**
  - MSI B350 TOMAHAWK